MatthewRDangle/basic.css/README.md

 Reduce the amount of unique CSS properties by establishing a cross-browser compatible CSS system for commonly used properties.

 ## How does it work?
-Basic.css groups together commonly used HTML tags (e.g. body,h1, h5, span, button, input, ::selection, ect.) to establish fundemental controls such as Themes, Font Sizing, Form Contruction, Links, Highlights and more.
-This establishes the ground work so commonly used CSS can be quickly modified with one or two properties at the start of the document.
-The changes are then applied instantly through CSS inheritance.
+Basic.css groups together commonly used HTML tags (e.g. body, h1, h5, span, button, input, ::selection, ect.) to create fundemental controls for CSS systems such as Themes, Responsive Fonts, Standardize Forms, and more.
+These controls establish a bedrock layer to build from and removes the reliance of user agent stylesheets.
+The initial install of basic.css acts similar to Normalize.css or Reset CSS, except basic.css is designed to be customized.

 ## Is Basic.css for you?
-Basic.css establishes a CSS foundation between the browser's user-agent and your framework.
-Basic.css is like Normalize.css and Reset CSS, except they are not designed to be editable while Basic.css is.
-Basic.css is a boilerplate ready to be customized to fit your needs.
+Basic.css establishes a foundation for your stylesheet by removing it's dependency on user agent stylesheets.
+This similar to Normalize.css and Reset CSS, except they are not designed to be changed, while basic.css is.

 Basic.css is for you if:
 * Your framework or stylesheet has no foundation on basic selectors (div, button, input, ::selection).